NGDino/weather-dashboard/README.md

 ## Current Weather

 The current weather shows the temp, humidity, windspeed and UV Index.
 The UV Index will dynamically change colors based on how severity of the ultraviolet rays.
 I simply changed the bootstrap class tags to change background color for the span.
-The current weather is displayed by simply creating an element, using innerHTML to fill in the contents, and appending the child.
+The current weather is displayed by creating an element, using innerHTML to fill in the contents, and appending the child.

 ## Forecast